 The quarantine rules are subject to review every three weeks, while the list of travel corridor countries is under constant review so that the self-isolation requirement can be re-imposed if the risk level in any given country increases.

-2(a).
-How should we manage employees who have booked or wish to book a personal trip overseas bearing in mind the 14 day quarantine rules?
-(Last updated 07/10/2020)
+3. How should we manage employees who are subject to the 10 day quarantine rules, or who have booked or wish to book a personal trip overseas bearing in mind the 10 day quarantine rules?
+(Last updated 05/01/2021)

 The Government guidance on self-isolation during quarantine and employment rights does not mention sick pay as a possibility.
 Indeed, the Government’s guidance on SSP makes clear that employees cannot get SSP if they are self-isolating after entering or returning to the UK and they do not need to self-isolate for any other reason.
 This is helpful confirmation for employers, as it gives a good justification for not paying company sick pay during employee quarantine either.

 Since SSP is not payable, to facilitate the taking of quarantine leave, you could provide that employees must book additional holiday to cover this extra time off.
 If employees do not have enough holiday to take to cover the quarantine period, you could allow them to take unpaid ‘quarantine leave’ instead.